What is a Headless CMS?

 Headless has obvious differences from a traditional CMS, but is often compared to Decoupled CMS' (sometimes referred to as Decoupled Architecture).
 This is not without reason, since a Decoupled CMS is closely related to a headless CMS as they share the same independence from the head.

 While the basic principles behind the two are the same - a body communicating with the head through an API - there is one key difference between the two.
 Whereas a Headless Content Management is completely headless, a Decoupled CMS is a hybrid of a headless and a traditional CMS.
-They are both API based, but a Decoupled CMS also includes a default content publishing frontend.
+They are both API based CMS', but a Decoupled CMS also includes a default content publishing frontend.

 This effectively means that a Decoupled CMS has more frontend features included.
-The backoffice and frontend of a Decoupled CMS is not “coupled” through a database like a traditional CMS, but the two parts do communicate through API calls.
+The backend and frontend of a Decoupled CMS is not “coupled” through a database like a traditional CMS, but the two parts do communicate through API calls.

 By making these API calls you are able to use simple templates to see how your content will look and actually publish your content and not just make it available through an API.